eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Processor Groups

-Use processor groups to link programs with specific dialects, SQL backend settings, copybook extensions, compiler options, and local folders containing copybooks.
+Use processor groups to link programs with specific dialects, SQL backend settings, copybook extensions, compiler options, and local and remote locations that contain copybooks.
 You define processor groups in a `proc_grps.json` file and associate processor groups with programs in a `pgm_conf.json` file.
 Create both of these files in a `/.cobolplugin` folder in your workspace root.

 The `proc_grps.json` file is formatted as an array of JSON elements, with one JSON per processor group.
 Each processor group can contain the following elements:

 - **"name":** (string)
     - Specify a name for the processor group.
 - (Optional) **"libs":** (array)
-    - Specify libraries that contain copybooks as either absolute or relative local paths.
-These libraries are used to search for copybooks in programs linked with this processor group, and take priority over the local copybook libraries that you specify in the extension settings.
+    - Specify local folders, mainframe data sets and USS files that contain copybooks.
+Specify local folders as either absolute or relative local paths.
+These libraries are used to search for copybooks in programs linked with this processor group, and take priority over the copybook libraries that you specify in the extension settings.
+    - To retrieve copybooks from mainframe data sets and USS files, ensure that you also specify the **"zoweProfile"** parameter.
 - (Optional) **"copybook-extensions":** (array)
     - Specify copybook extensions that you use for the programs linked with this processor groups.
 These copybook extensions take priority over extensions that you specify in the extension settings.
 - (Optional) **"compiler-options":** (array)